Magnutic/mg-engine/external/README.md

 To update a third-party library, go to its directory under `submodules` and `git checkout` the desired revision.

-To create a new dependency archive, run `generator_dependency_archive.sh` to generate `mg_dependencies.zip` containing the current revisions of all submodules.
+To create a new dependency archive, run `cmake -P cmake/generator_dependency_archive.cmake` in the Mg Engine project root directory to generate `mg_dependencies.zip` containing the current revisions of all submodules.